saint11/DeadWeight/source/index.md

 **Dead Weight** is designed with both online and offline play in mind.
 This rule book has links and a structure optimized for reading online and on mobile, so it's easily accessible to all players.
 This game is best played with at least 4 players and no more than 6, including the game master.

 ::: {.web}
-If you never played a tabletop RPG before [here](https://wiki.roll20.net/Introduction_To_Tabletop_RPGs) is a good introduction of what it is.
+If you never played a tabletop RPG before, check [this](https://www.youtube.com/watch?v=U_v3vTAEML0) video, for a basic explanation.

 **For online play you will need:**